phkaeser/wlmaker/doc/ROADMAP.md

   * [done] Re-activate workspace & windows after lock.
   * Fix bug: resize-from-left jitter observed on the raspi or with gnome-terminal.
   * Fix bug: When switching workspace, pointer state appears to be reset.
+  * Fix bug: Particularly when using large decorations, there is resize jitter.

 * Menu, based on toolkit.
   * Available as window menu in windows.